foureyes/csci-ua.0480-fall2016-007/slides/17/javascript-browser.markdown

 <section markdown="block">
 ## You're Lucky

-Consider yourself lucky to be developing for the web at a time when browsers conforming to standards has become the norm.
+Consider yourself lucky to be developing for the web at a time when __browsers conforming to standards__ has become the __norm__.

 * while there are still differences between browsers and how they render pages
-* it is much more pleasant to develop for the front-end on the web today than it was a few years ago
+* it is much more pleasant to develop for the front-end on the web today than it was than just a few years ago
+* (well, with the exception of JavaScript fatigue)
-* the latest versions of most mainstream browsers behave surprisingly uniformly
+* the latest versions of most mainstream browsers behave surprisingly uniformly {:.fragment}
 </section>